 Veale Wasbrough Vizards was created out of a merger in 2009 between Bristol-based Veale Wasbrough and London firm Vizards Tweedie LLP.
 The firm has recently rebranded, now going by the acronym VWV.
 This simple name is complemented by its new logo, a red spark which “represents movement and growth”.

-The firm now has 22 trainees; it only had 16 five years before and tends to recruit 8-10 annually.
-The majority of trainees are based in Bristol and London, but the firm did recently take on its first Birmingham trainee.
+The firm has around 20 trainees; it only had 16 about five years before and tends to recruit 8-10 annually.
+The majority of trainees are based in Bristol and London, although aspiring lawyers can also apply to the Birmingham and Watford offices.
 London and Watford are where Jason Prosser, the training principal, sees the greatest opportunities for growth.

 As for the work itself, VWV is one of many firms now using “a sector focus” in an attempt to differentiate itself.
 The chosen sectors include education, charity and healthcare, among others.
 Major clients include UCL, airbus, EDF energy, Oxford City Council and PwC.
-Although trainees are given the “occasional dogsbody task”, overall they were able to “experience a wide range of different matters”, describing their training as a “hands on experience”.
-They spend time in transactional and contentious seats across VWV’s business, but tend to be drawn to the firm’s specialist areas.
-Legal Cheek understands that the charities seat (only available in Bristol and Birmingham) is very popular.
+Although trainees are given the “occasional dogsbody task”, overall, they were able to “experience a wide range of different matters”, describing their training as a “hands on experience”.
+They spend time in transactional and contentious seats across VWV’s business but tend to be drawn to the firm’s specialist areas.
+Legal Cheek understands that the charities seat is very popular.

 Although there are no international secondments, you’ll get the chance to move around the UK — seats are rotated by location — so you could be in London for six months and then Bristol for the next six.
-Secondments did not seem to be plentiful, but there is a week-long stint at a barristers’ chambers in London.
+Client secondments are not plentiful, but there is a week-long stint at a barristers’ chambers in London.

 As for technology, VWV does do work in the technology sector, but the firm is no AI wizard when it comes to its own work.
 The internal IT system is summarised by one trainee as “Kafka meets the Flintstones”.